 - Remove desired number of frozen schnitzels from all packaging and place into the preheated air fryer basket in a single layer

-- Spritz the tops of the schnitzel with a fine mist of olive oil spray
+- Spritz the tops of the schnitzel with a bit of olive oil spray (just a fine mist to barely wet them)

-- Cook on the air fry setting for 6 minutes, then flip, reapply oil, and cook for an additional 6 minutes, or until the internal temperature reaches at least 145ยฐF (or 165ยฐF if you have the chicken variety)
+- Cook on the air fry setting for 6 minutes, then flip, reapply oil, and cook for an additional 6 minutes, until golden brown and the temperature inside reaches at least 145°F (or 165°F if you have the chicken variety)

 What to Serve With Pork Schnitzel